AlessandroRossi87/pp-api/README.md

 # Plant Parenthood API

 Plant Parenthood API is the backend service used by the [Plant Parenthood Application](https://github.com/AlessandroRossi87/plant-parenthood).
+In order to ensure a smooth
 <hr>
 <br>